TASCAS, RESTAURANTS, CAFES, & BARS

 Fábrica: With locations across the city, this more modern coffee shop near the CNC serves a hip clientele.
 Rua das Flores, 63.

-O Trevo: Somewhere between a tasca and a café, this old-school place with its gruff staff sits right on the corner of Largo de Camões and serves good, quick meals, small beers (imperial), and good coffee.
+O Trevo: Somewhere between a tasca and a café, this old-school place with its gruff staff sits right on the corner of Largo de Camões and serves good, quick meals, small beers (just say imperial), and good coffee.
 You can stand or sit.
 Praça Luís de Camões, 48.

 Pastelaria Alcôa: Dedicated to the century-old art of making convent sweets in copper containers, following the tradition of the Cistercian monks who inhabited the Alcobaça region.
 Rua Garrett, 37 (Chiado).

-Sacolinha, Padaria Portuguesa, Padaria do Bairro are three good options for breakfast, a quick lunch, or snacks.
-Rua Paiva de Andrada, 8-12 (Chiado) / Praça Luís de Camões, 44 / Rua da Misericórdia, 13.
+Pastelaria Santo Antonio, Padaria Portuguesa and Padaria do Bairro are three good options for breakfast, a quick lunch, or snacks.
+Rua Paiva de Andrada, 8-12 / Praça Luís de Camões, 44 / Rua da Misericórdia, 13.

-Marie Blachère Boulangerie: brings together several suggestions, all homemade: croissants, pains au chocolat and different varieties of bread, including the famous baguettes.
+Marie Blachère Boulangerie: Homemade croissants, pains au chocolat, and different varieties of bread, including the famous baguettes.
 Praça Luís de Camões, 33.

 Nicolau Lisboa Café: serves healthy and delicious food within a relaxed environment in which to pull out a book and have a small bite.
 Perfect for breakfast and brunch.
 Rua de São Nicolau, 17 (Baixa).